Skip to content

 Building the World's Second Tallest Skyscraper

 Video narrated and hosted by Fred Mills.
-This video contains paid promotion for KONE.
+This video and article contain paid promotion for KONE.

-When you think about tall cities, places like New York, Dubai and Hong Kong will all jump to mind, but Kuala Lumpur is up there with the best of them.
+WHEN you think about tall cities, places like New York, Dubai and Hong Kong will all jump to mind, but Kuala Lumpur (KL) is up there with the best of them.

-Malaysia ranks 4th in the world for the number of skyscrapers it has and 148 of them are in KL.
+Malaysia ranks fourth in the world for the number of skyscrapers it has and 148 of them are in its capital city.
 There’s the Kuala Lumpur Tower, the amazing Exchange 106, and of course the iconic Petronas Towers, which were the tallest buildings in the world from 1998 to 2004.

 But all of those feel like mere bungalows compared to Merdeka 118.
 When its spire was completed in 2022, it took the building’s height up above 600-metres, making it officially one of only four megatall skyscrapers on the planet.
 It’s 678.9 metres high, 118-storeys tall and will house around 10,000 people.